Yashtuf/BeginnerOpenSource-Hacktoberfest/CONTRIBUTING.md

 <img align="right" width="450" src="https://firstcontributions.github.io/assets/Readme/git-status.png" alt="git status" />

+3. Now open Your terminal or cmd
 If you go to the project directory and execute the command `git status`, you'll see there are changes.

-Add those changes to the branch you just created using the `git add` command:
+4. Add those changes to the branch you just created using the `git add` command:

 ```bash
 git add Contributors.md
 ```

-Now commit those changes using the `git commit` command:
+5. Now commit those changes using the `git commit` command:

 ```bash
 git commit -m "Add your-name to Contributors list"